-Securities offered 25,000,000 units, at \$10.00 per unit, each unit consisting of:
+Securities offered 30,000,000 units, at \$10.00 per unit, each unit consisting of:

 one share of Class A common stock; and

-• one-third of one redeemable warrant.
+• one-fourth of one redeemable warrant.

 Proposed Nasdaq symbols Units: "XPDIU"

 Class A common stock: "XPDI"

 Warrants: "XPDIW"

 Trading commencement and separation of shares of our Class A common stock and warrants The units are expected to begin trading on or promptly after the date of this prospectus.
 The shares of our Class A common stock and warrants comprising the units will begin separate trading on the 52 nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Barclays and BofA inform us of their decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 Once the shares of our Class A common stock and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
-Holders will need to have their brokers contact our transfer agent in order to separate the units and only whole warrants will be issued upon separation of the units and only whole warrants will not be able to receive or trade a whole warrant.
+Holders will need to have their brokers contact our transfer agent in order to separate the units into shares of our Class A common stock and warrants.
+No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
+Accordingly, unless you purchase at least four units, you will not be able to receive or trade a whole warrant.
+Additionally, the units will automatically separate into their

-Additionally, the units will automatically separate into their component parts and will not be traded after completion of our initial business combination.
+component parts and will not be traded after completion of our initial business combination.

 Separate trading of the Class A common stock and warrants is prohibited until we have filed a Current Report on Form 8-K In no event will the Class A common stock and warrants be traded separately until we have filed with the SEC a Current Report on Form 8-K that includes an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
 We will file the Current Report on Form 8-K promptly after the closing of this offering.
 If the underwriters' over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the underwriters' over-allotment option.